L. J. Mazzilli

-Lee Louis Mazzilli, Jr. (born September 6, 1990), known as L. J. Mazzilli, is an American professional baseball second baseman and shortstop for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Lee Louis Mazzilli, Jr. (born September 6, 1990), known as L. J. Mazzilli, is an American former professional baseball second baseman and shortstop.
 Prior to playing professionally, he played for the University of Connecticut.
 He is the son of former All-Star outfielder Lee Mazzilli.

 Amateur career

 Mazzilli was born in Greenwich, Connecticut.
 He played Little League Baseball there, and won a Little League home run derby at the age of 12.
 Mazzilli began his high school career at Greenwich High School, where he found that American football and lacrosse received more prominence.
 He transferred to Iona Preparatory School in New Rochelle, New York, which has a stronger baseball program.
 As schools in the Northeastern United States receive less attention for baseball than schools in warmer climates, Mazzilli transferred to IMG Academy in Bradenton, Florida, for his senior year.

 After graduating from IMG, Mazzilli enrolled at the University of Connecticut, and played college baseball for the Connecticut Huskies baseball team along with teammate George Springer.
 The Huskies had Nick Ahmed playing shortstop, so they played Mazzilli as a second baseman.
 He had a .312 batting average as a freshman, and a .338 average as a sophomore.
 In 2010 and 2011, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and returned to the league in 2012 to play for the Bourne Braves.
 The Minnesota Twins selected Mazzilli in the ninth round, with the 280th overall selection, of the 2012 MLB draft, Believing that he should have been selected earlier in the draft, and that he was not a priority to the Twins, he did not sign, even though the Twins offered Mazzilli a signing bonus twice as large as the $130,000 recommended for the slot.
 Returning to Connecticut for his senior year, Mazzilli had a .354 average with 51 RBIs and 29 stolen bases.